 We evaluate progress by measuring our targeted spend in the first five categories listed below and the LGBT community.
 We also measure our inclusive spend in all 12 categories identified by the Small Business Administration (SBA) as diverse and of special interest in meeting statutory obligations.
 These include:

-- Minority/Women Business Enterprise (M/WBE)
+- Minority/Women Business Enterprises (M/WBE)

-- Minority-Owned Business Enterprise (MBE)
+- Minority-Owned Business Enterprises (MBE)

-- Women-Owned Business Enterprise (WBE)
+- Women-Owned Business Enterprises (WBE)